leo-fgz/cta-tool/README.md

 The get_conversation.py identifies for which tweets in the "stream_collection" a conversation has not yet been retrieved.
 Matching results are then handled by the sub_conversation.py.
 The script uses the search endpoint of the Twitter API and retrieves the entire conversation of each index tweet in the "stream_collection" after 7 days have passed and stores them in the "conversations_collection".

-The sub_conversation.py calculates or retrieves the quantitative conversational indicators mentioned above (OFC, CUC, CTC, has response) and adds these values to the "stream_collection" of the local database.
+The sub_conversation.py calculates or retrieves the quantitative conversational indicators mentioned above (OFC, CUC, CTC) and adds these values to the "stream_collection" of the local database.
 It also appends a "subconversation ID" to tweets in the "conversation_collection" that are part of a nested reply chain (with a depth of at least two tweets).

 # Database